GreyCorbel/CosmosLite/README.md

   - it adds props like attachments, timestamp, etc and those properties get written back to DB if you are not careful, bloating the doc with unwanted duplicate data

 So I ended up with this module that contains just data manipulation routines, is designed primarily for Core edition of PowerShell and uses OAuth authetication (no plans to add access key based auth)

-*Note*: For authentication, companion library GreyCorbel.PublicClient.Authentication is used, along with ADAL module Microsoft.Identity.Client.
-I don't like relying on compiled code, if someone knows how to implement public client flow and Confidential flow directly in PowerShell, I would be happy to reuse - feel free to let me know.
+*Note*: For authentication, companion library GreyCorbel.Identity.Authentication is used, along with ADAL module Microsoft.Identity.Client.
+I don't like relying on compiled code, if someone knows how to implement Public and Confidential client flows directly in PowerShell, I would be happy to reuse - feel free to let me know.

+I wish that Powershell would have built-in Public and Confidential client that would allow the same, so we would not have to pack dependencies and worry about MS modules version mismatches!

 ## Features
 Module offers the following features: